swcarpentry-ja/carpentries-coc/topic_folders/governance/lesson-program-policy.md

 #### Roles and Responsibilities of The Carpentries

-- The Carpentries staff and affiliates will coordinate Lesson Program workshops in accordance with standard workshop coordination practices as outlined in The Carpentries Handbook.
+- The Carpentries Core Team and affiliates will coordinate Lesson Program workshops in accordance with standard workshop coordination practices as outlined in The Carpentries Handbook.
 - The Carpentries will enable the Lesson Programs to make use of all The Carpentries infrastructure, including workshop coordination tools and database.
 - The Carpentries will provide the Lesson Programs access to all lesson and workshop templates.
 The Carpentries will include representatives from the Lesson Program on task forces or committees tasked with updating and maintaining these templates.
 - The Carpentries will support development opportunities for the Lesson Program, including grants, donations and other revenue opportunities.
 Funds brought in for Lesson Program activities will go to support that work.
-- The Carpentries will include Lesson Programs in the regular lesson release and publication cycle, coordinating between the Lesson Program maintainers and The Carpentries staff and affiliates.
+- The Carpentries will include Lesson Programs in the regular lesson release and publication cycle, coordinating between the Lesson Program maintainers and The Carpentries Core Team and affiliates.
 - The Carpentries will include the Lesson Programs in assessment efforts, including survey development and data analysis.
 - The Carpentries will ensure the instructor training program addresses the training needs of the Lesson Program, incorporating examples and exercises targeted towards the communities served by the Lesson Program.
 - The Carpentries will prepare Trainers to work with trainees from the Lesson Program.